-While Chris’ post is packed full with the advice and experience of all six of the experts he interviewed for the round-up, Will also shares a step-by-step method to outreach and follow up without the risk of forgetting who you contacted, who replied and who acted upon your message.
+While Marius’ post is packed full with the advice from real world experience; Will also shares a step-by-step method to outreach and follow up without the risk of forgetting who you contacted, who replied and who acted upon your message.

 Takeaway (and a Success Hint)

 Always have something to offer when you email other bloggers.